Cameronsplaze/AWS-ContainerManager/README.md

 make cdk-deploy-leaf config-file=./Examples/Minecraft-example.yaml maturity=devel
 ```

-This would still give you two stacks, each with a different base stack:
+This would still give you two stacks, each with a different base stack.
+They won't conflict since the first command got overridden to `minecraft`, and the second one is using the default `minecraft-example` from the filename:

 - `minecraft.<DOMAIN>`: On the normal prod stack.
 - `minecraft-example.<DOMAIN>`: In the devel stack.